 Cash Back & Gift Cards

-If you have the CFU by itself, cash back is one of just two redemption options.
+Cash back is one of just two redemption options if you do not have a premium Chase card.
 Points are worth 1 cent each when redeemed for cash back.

-The other option is to redeem for gift cards at 1 CPP.
+The other option is to redeem for gift cards at 1 cent per point (CPP).
 Sometimes, Chase discounts some of their gift card options, enabling cardholders to redeem for more than 1 CPP.
 This is the best-case scenario if you have the CFU by itself.

 If either of these options sounds better than points, the Chase Freedom Unlimited is not for you.
 At 1.5%, this card does not have the highest flat earning rate among cash back cards.

 Transfer partners are by far Chase’s most valuable redemption option.
 But they are only available if you also have either Sapphire card or the Chase Ink Business Preferred.
-Chase has just 12 travel partners (compared to American Express’ 21).
+Chase has 13 transfer partners:

 - World of Hyatt